History of competition law: Restraint of trade

+Modern age

 Modern competition law begins with the United States legislation of the Sherman Act of 1890 and the Clayton Act of 1914.
 While other, particularly European, countries also had some form of regulation on monopolies and cartels, the U.S. codification of the common law position on restraint of trade had a widespread effect on subsequent competition law development.
-Both after World War II and after the fall of the Berlin wall, competition law has gone through phases of renewed attention and legislative updates around the world.
+Both after World War II and after the fall of the Berlin Wall, competition law has gone through phases of renewed attention and legislative updates around the world.